 Getting a raise and a promotion should also be a time when you consider reviewing your coverage.
 The fact that you are making more money means that your life insurance may have to change to accommodate and maintain your family's new lifestyle.
 In the end, any large change in your life is a time when you should be re-evaluating your policy to ensure you are getting the most out of it.

 Waiting to get insurance is one of the biggest and most common mistakes people can make when shopping for a policy.
 It's always advisable to get insurance when you are young and healthy as it will be much cheaper as opposed to when you are middle aged.
-Waiting to get insured can be detrimental as you could fall ill or become injured which will make a life insurance policy much more expense and difficult to obtain.
+Waiting to get insured can be detrimental as you could fall ill or become injured which will make a life insurance policy much more expensive and difficult to obtain.